 With the goalkeeper off the ice, an attacking player has no defending player to pass and a chance to score on the open goal.
 The Coach of the defending team throws a stick off the players’ bench preventing a shot on the open goal.
 What penalty is imposed?

 Award a goal to the non-offending team.
 Rule Reference 637(b).

 It makes no difference whether or not the stick is thrown from the bench or from the ice, a goal is always awarded in this situation if a clear scoring opportunity is lost.

-A player throws his stick outside the playing area after a goal has been scored against his team.
+A player throws their stick outside the playing area after a goal has been scored against their team.
 What penalty should be assessed?

 A misconduct or game misconduct penalty.
 Rule Reference 637(c).

-When a player throws his stick outside the playing area, not in the direction of any spectators, a misconduct penalty must be assessed.
-If a player throws his stick as a violent act or in the direction of any spectators, a game misconduct penalty must be assessed.
+When a player throws their stick outside the playing area, not in the direction of any spectators, a misconduct penalty must be assessed.
+If a player throws their stick as a violent act or in the direction of any spectators, a game misconduct penalty must be assessed.

-A player breaks his stick and instead of dropping it on the ice he deposits it over the boards and outside of the playing area.
+A player breaks their stick and instead of dropping it on the ice they deposit it over the boards and outside of the playing area.
 Does this action warrant a penalty?